-It can be the words of strangers that cut the deepest, especially when you are in the spotlight.
-Celebrities give us unprecedented access to their lives through their posts, images, and tweets that allow us to sip the sweet nectar of fame and fortune (albeit from a distance).
-The downside, though, is that some people get too addicted to sugar, and social media becomes a double-edged sword of bullying, hate, harassment, and stones.
+Sometimes it can be the unkind words of strangers that cut the deepest, especially when you’re in the spotlight.
+Many celebrities give us unprecedented access into their lives through social posts and images, allowing us to taste the sweet nectar of fame and fortune (albeit from a distance).
+The downside, though, is that some people get too addicted to the sugar, and social media becomes a double-edged sword of online bullying, hate and harassment.

-It’s no wonder, these 20 celebrities have spoken out about the darkness that lurks behind Facebook, Instagram, and Twitter — and why they’ve signed off for good (or, at least, for now).
+It’s no wonder that these stars have spoken out about the darkness that lurks behind Facebook, Instagram, and Twitter — and why they’ve signed off for good (or, at least, for now).